 This characteristic prairie grass adds height and structure to any prairie planting.
 The seedheads are a purplish red in the fall and its stems and leaves turn a subdued russet in autumn.
 Big bluestem grows well in dry to wet environments, but it thrives in prairies of moderate moisture.
 As a result, even though it is found native in most U.S. states, it is most common in the Midwest, rather than the drier prairies that lie in the rainshadow of the Rocky Mountains.

-Sow unstratified seeds in the fall and stratified seeds in the spring.
-Transplants can also be planted in the fall or spring.
 Big bluestem may produce seeds after the first year, under favorable circumstances, and the second year if resources are limiting.